danReynolds/EARTH121/lessons/Metamorphic.md

 Subduction zone metamorphism is characterized by the *blueschist facies*, representing relatively low temperatures but high pressure.

-Finally, rocks of the *eclogite* facies are diagnostic of very high temperatures and pressures encountered by a deeply subducted slab of oceanic lithospher.
+Finally, rocks of the *eclogite* facies are diagnostic of very high temperatures and pressures encountered by a deeply subducted slab of oceanic lithosphere.

 ## Ancient Metamorphic Environments

-There are large expanses of metamorphic rock within the stable continenal interiors.
+There are large expanses of metamorphic rock within the stable continental interiors.
 These flat expanses of metamorphic and igneous rocks are called **shields**.
 One such region, the Canadian Shield, has very little topographic expression.

 Shields are ancient rock and their structure is similar to that found in the cores of younger, deformed mountainous terrains.
 This evidence strongly supports the generally accepted view that Earth has been a dynamic planet throughout most of its history.
 Studies of these vast areas of metamorphism in the context of the plate tectonic model have given geologists new insights into the problem of discerning just how the continents came to exist.